 Spring and Autumn are both good times to scarify the lawn, as it should be carried out when the soil is moist and still warm.
 This allows the grass, time to recover and thicken out before the onset of winter.
 Scarifying helps to aerate the soil and improve surface drainage, leading to healthier and thicker grass.
 It can be done by hand or machine - a wire lawn rake is a very effective method of removing dead moss and thatch on small lawns.
 The harder you press, the deeper the rake will go and in just a short time you will have a small pile of debris.
 A mechanical scarifier is much easier to use and these are available in many sizes and specifications to suit all lawns.

 Most people wanting to create or maintain a lawn to a good standard, opt for a midway approach and will carry out the basic requirements, to keep the lawn looking good, with a few other jobs thrown in, as and when they are needed.
-A lawn is often the one part of the garden which can be taken for granted, receiving little more than a regular trim to keep it tidy.
+A lawn is often the one part of the garden which can be taken for granted, receiving little more than a regular trim to keep it tidy, using a lawnmower or grass trimmer.
 People feed their hanging baskets, planted containers, house plants, vegetables and roses, but in many cases leave the lawn to fend for itself, resulting in a poor quality lawn, that is yellow, patchy, and full of weeds.
 Lawns are made up of growing plants, and just like other plants in the garden, they need nutrients, light, water and oxygen to grow properly.

 In Autumn, the grass growth will gradually slow down as the soil and air temperatures drop, which means that mowing is required less often, but general lawn care is still required.
 Autumn is an excellent time of the year to try sowing a new lawn from seed.
 The soil will still be warm from the summer months, and vital moisture will be provided from the autumn rain, as the new lawn develops.
 Preparing the soil thoroughly is vital, and making sure you keep the developing lawn properly watered.